Become a Member

 Students will learn that energy is needed to make things happen, and there are different kinds of energy.

-Experiment Eight: Energy From The Sun
+Experiment Eight: Energy From the Sun

 Students will learn that the sun provides light and heat energy.